dsccommunity/SqlServerDsc/CONTRIBUTING.md

-# Contributing to SqlServerDSC
+# Contributing to SqlServerDsc

-If you are keen to make SqlServerDSC better, why not consider contributing your work to the project?
+If you are keen to make SqlServerDsc better, why not consider contributing your work to the project?
 Every little change helps us make a better resource for everyone to use, and we would love to have contributions from the community.